openhab/org.openhab.ui.habot/README.md

 The Card Designer will eventually be properly documented but is quite easy to use; just remember the card is a tree of _components_, each having its own configuration and sometimes also _slots_, which are placeholders in certain locations within the component where other subcomponents may be added.
 Certain components can only be added to certain slots; when selecting a slot, the designer only lets you add components valid for that slot.
 The HABot components are mostly mapped to their [Quasar framework counterparts](http://quasar-framework.org/components/), often with the same property names, so their accepted values might also be found in the Quasar docs.

 Some components also accept expressions in certain config properties, for instance the HbCard title and subtitle, or the HbListItem label and sublabel.
 Simply prefix the expression with '=' (example: `=2+3` or `="Desired temperature: " + items.Temperature_Setpoing.state + "°C"` and it will be considered an expression/formula rather than literal text - much like Excel!
 The [jexl](https://github.com/TomFrost/Jexl) library (not Apache JEXL) is used to evaluate expressions.
 Stay tuned for a more complete description of what they can do.
-You can for instance a ternary operator to change a color property dynamically: `=items.Alarm.state == 'ON' > "red" : "green"`
+You can for instance use a ternary operator to change a color property dynamically: `=items.Alarm.state == 'ON' > "red" : "green"`

 Finally, certain rendering features for specific items can be specified though the item's tags and metadata: